bioinfo-pf-curie/mpiSORT/docs/README.md

 ```

-You normally notice the scalability otherwise something is wrong with your setup.
+You normally notice the scalability of `mpiSORT` when the number of cores increases otherwise something is wrong with your setup.

 Profiling different sample sizes with different configuration will tell what is the best configuration for dispatching your jobs.
-Using this can of benchmark can help to decide if you need to use more cores and less GB/core or the contrary.
+Using this approach can help to decide if you need to use more cores and less GB/core or the contrary.
 This is very dependent of your computing architecture and your aim.

 #### Conclusion

 Testing and benchmarking `mpiSORT` with respect to a reference baseline is very important if you want to take advantages of the MPI optimization.
-Besides that there are may MPI parameters you can play with (such as job placement, memory binding and NUMA control).
+Besides that, there are may MPI parameters you can play with (such as job placement, memory binding and NUMA control).
-With this version we recommend you to take a power of 2 MPI jobs in order to avaoid memory limitation per jobs.
+With this version we recommend you to take a power of 2 MPI jobs in order to avoid memory limitation per jobs.

 ## Examples